Skip to content

 patented marine collagen type 2

-9. Practical advice for choosing your collagen
+9. Practical tips for choosing your collagen

 1. Easy dosage: In capsules, the amount of collagen is clearly indicated.
-No risk of over- or underdosing.
+No risk of over- or under-dosing.

 Collagen supports the strength of bones and tendons.